The Pilot Translational and Clinical Studies Program (PTC) coordinates and offers several sources of pilot funding.

-With the CCH and its two programs: the Alliance for Research in Chicagoland Communities (ARCC) and the Practice-Based Research Program (PBR-P), seed grants are offered for academic and community partners to work together for capacity building and research projects.
+With the CCH and its two programs: the Alliance for Research in Chicagoland Communities (ARCC) and the Practice-Based Research Program (PBR-P), seed grants are offered for investigators and community-based collaborators to develop research partnerships and projects.

 These grants seek proposals for highly innovative, multi-disciplinary clinical and translational research collaborations to accelerate the identification and implementation of new treatments to improve human health.